thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

     - argocd.demo.com  # dns name add this to hosts file for loopback address
 ```

-- To deploy the issuer and certificate use below command
+To deploy to the argocd cluster use below command.

 ```
 kubectl -n argocd apply -f argocd_issuer.yaml kubectl -n argocd apply -f argocd_certificate.yaml
 ```

-### Create ingress with Apisix to access Argocd UI
+### Install Apisix ingress

-- The backend service is configured to argocd-server port 443
+Below is the ingress manifest used to access the argocd server.
+The Apisix ingressClassName is used to pass the traffic to argocd-server service on the port 443.

 ```yaml
 apiVersion: networking.k8s.io/v1